mskogly/Schnell-Text-to-Image-Generator/git_cheat_sheet.md

 ```

 ## Why Git is better than Dropbox here
-- **Ignores `venv`**: Dropbox syncs your virtual environment, which breaks when moving between computers.
+- **Ignores `.venv`**: Dropbox syncs your virtual environment, which breaks when moving between computers.
 Git ignores it.
 - **History**: You can undo changes easily.